fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 *hint: this is not in the normal "FLAG-" format.

-My team mate uses google advanced search and find out this https://www.americaninno.com/chicago/newsletters/trustwave-revamps-its-office-stealthy-startup-raises-6m/
+My team mate uses google advanced search and found this https://www.americaninno.com/chicago/newsletters/trustwave-revamps-its-office-stealthy-startup-raises-6m/

 The build out is designed by `Partners by Design`